 - ROAS tracking allows businesses to stay track of how successful their campaigns are at generating revenue. it’s essential for campaign optimization.

-- Essential for pivoting ad campaigns and stop immediate wastage of ad spend.
+- Essential for pivoting ad campaigns and stopping immediate wastage of ad spend.

 - Provides evidence of revenue generation to higher authorities.